turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 Compile the fronthaul interface library by calling `make` and the option `XRAN_LIB_SO=1` to have it build a shared object.
 Note that we provide two environment variables `RTE_SDK` for the path to the source tree of DPDK, and `XRAN_DIR` to set the path to the fronthaul library.
+For building for a Arm target, set as well the environment variable `TARGET=armv8`.

 **Note**: you need at least gcc-11 and g++-11.